- July 22, 2021

 Perimeter Security is the First Step in Securing a Data Center

-Given the recognition that data centers represent critical infrastructure in the new economy, awareness is growing about the essential need for data center perimeter protection security.
-SightLogix wants to ensure that you understand the main components of this often-overlooked requirement.
+Given the recognition that data centers represent critical infrastructure in the new economy, awareness is growing about the essential need for effective data center perimeter protection.
+At SightLogix, where our thermal security cameras are used to protect perimeters at data centers throughout the world, we want to ensure that you understand the main components of this often-overlooked requirement, and offer good practices to meet the security requirements.

 The 5 Ds of perimeter protection – deter, detect, deny, delay and defend – can form a template for creating a complete perimeter protection strategy.
 When augmented with detection technology, each layer works to prevent access to your site’s assets and give you time and intelligence to respond to threats effectively.